WHEN I FLY

 “The whir?”

 “Yeah, the whir of the videotape.
-You’ll feel it.
+You’ll hear it.
 One second after you let go.
 Your life whizzes by and depending on a few things you might make the end but only the real boring bastards manage that.”

 “Would you get to the end?”